selby-botany/georeference-quality-control/README.md

-          --no-build               Do not build the gqc image if it is missing --no-pull                Do not pull the gqc image if it is available on Dockerhub -s, --separator s            Field separator; defaults to "," --container-name n       Override the docker container name --Xdebug                 Enable execution tracing
+          --no-build               Do not build the gqc image if it is missing --no-pull                Do not pull the gqc image if it is available on Dockerhub -s, --separator s            Field separator; defaults to "," --Xdebug                 Enable execution tracing
           --Xdev                   Enable developer mode; mounts  and
           --Xbuild-arguments args  String of arguments to add to docker invocation.
-          --Xrun-command cmd       Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Ximage                 Sets the docker image and container names --Xmount                 Additional docker mount specification (implies --Xdev) --Xrepository            The image repository name to load --Xtag                   The image tag to load
+          --Xrun-command cmd       Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Xmount                 Additional docker mount specification (implies --Xdev) --Xrepository            The image repository name to load --Xtag                   The image tag to load